qzq92/CapstoneProj-G.A/README.md

 Data was tidied up and stored under LTAdatasets folder(available on Google Drive for download) which are grouped in folders by CCTV IDs representing different CCTV locations in Singapore, (eg. 1001).
 The dataset can be downloaded via [Dataset](https://drive.google.com/file/d/16oQZaxut5It0w1zQXFlTTB1gB6jktqAy/view?usp=sharing).
 Upon downloading, please extract and place it in the working directory where the repo is cloned.
 There would be 87 folders with 4 digit identifier containing traffic footages of a particular location.

-In each subfolders, it contains subfolders of annotate and unannotate CCTV footages.
-In the annotate subfolder, there are 100 images which comprises 50 images representing traffic footages from 6AM to 10AM period and the other 50 images representing traffic footages from 6PM to 10PM period.
-All other time periods traffic footages are stored in unannotate.
+In each subfolders, it contains subfolders named *annotate* and *unannotate* CCTV footages.
+In the *annotate* subfolder, there are 100 images which comprises 50 images representing traffic footages from 6AM to 10AM period and another 50 images representing traffic footages from 6PM to 10PM period.
+All other time periods traffic footages are stored in "unannotate" folder.

-Due to time constraints, only 27 CCTV IDs comprising of 100 images in the annotated subfolders were actually annotated.
+Due to time constraints, only 27 CCTV IDs comprising of 100 images in the annotated subfolders were manually annotated by myself for model training purposes. **Please note that the images are not in HD format and hence images maybe blurry for some locations in conjunction with environment factors.**

 The IDs are:
 - 1001 to 1006 (inclusive)
 - 1501 to 1505 (inclusive)